entropic-bond/entropic-bond/README.md

 The persistence mechanism allows defining which entities and which properties of those entities should be stored in the database.
 To make an entity persistent, it should derive from the `EntropicComponent` class or the `Persistent` class.

-In order to allow the persistence mechanism to automatically instantiate entities from the database, you should use the `@registerPersistentClass` decorator passing the class name and a function that produces new instances of the class.
+In order to allow the persistence mechanism to automatically instantiate entities from the database, you should use the `@registerPersistentClass` decorator passing the class name as a parameter.

-The properties or attributes that you want to be streamed should be preceded by the `@persistent` decorator in the attribute declaration and the attribute name is expected to be private and prefixed with an underscore (_).
-Access to the public attributes should be done using accessors.
+The properties or attributes that you want to be streamed should be preceded by the `@persistent` decorator in the attribute declaration.
+The property name must be private and prefixed with an underscore (_).
+Access to the public attributes should be done by the use of accessors.

 ```ts
 @registerPersistentClass( 'MyEntity' )